cacheMon/Lazy-Promotions/README.md

 #### Experiment Size and Duration
 Running all the experiments included in the paper would consume a lot of spaces to just store the traces and take at least a day using 15 nodes (64 core, 376 GB RAM).
-Considering that we provide the simulation results on [Google Drive](https://drive.google.com/file/d/1GNkvus1LQfOs5n65rEO3xVyMfOoZGCqp/view?usp=sharing).
+Considering that, we provide the simulation results on `scripts/data/` and [Google Drive](https://drive.google.com/file/d/1GNkvus1LQfOs5n65rEO3xVyMfOoZGCqp/view?usp=sharing).

 #### Setup distComp
 We ran our experiments using [distComp](https://github.com/1a1a11a/distComp).